mhBrice/thesis/article1/article1.md

 temperatures.
 As suggested by @renwick_temporal_2015, we surmise that, as climate warms up, moderate disturbances could foster punctuated and episodic migration of warm-adapted species in localities where conditions are otherwise favourable.
+Delayed and episodic migrations could explain the absence of strong correlation between climate warming and thermophilization.
 However, it raises questions about the specific conditions in which the thermophilization process can effectively take place.
 Further analyses are required to determine which factors can trigger (e.g. type, size, frequency of disturbances) or constrain (e.g. soil type, competition, precipitation) the